GSA/federal-website-directory/README.md

 - The `subcomponent` field is optional and should express which office or sub-bureau component operates a website.
 There is not a source file that specifies what those should be, but the spelling and capitalization should be consistent across an agency's entries.
 - The inventory file should be kept up to date with what is currently live on the public internet.
 Planned but not yet live sites should not be included.
 Sites that are scheduled for but have not yet been decomissioned should remain.
 When sites go live or are turned off, they should then be added or removed from the inventory file.

+This model is [similar to other reporting requirements](https://github.com/GSA/site-scanning/issues/1104) and attempts to be straightforward for agencies to manage however works best for them.

 ## How to Get Help...